isomerpages/isomerpages-govtech/_products-and-services/citizens/singpass.md

 Singpass has stringent security measures to safeguard users’ personal data while ensuring Singpass services remain accessible to users.
 It is crucial for users to play an active role in protecting their account and personal information.
 Here are some tips to follow:

 * Do not share your login information:
-Keep your Singpass ID, password and 2FA details confidential.
+<br> Keep your Singpass ID, password and 2FA details confidential.

 * Do not reuse passwords:
-Certain websites that you access may not be secure.
+<br> Certain websites that you access may not be secure.
 Login information may be stolen from these sites and can be used to hack your Singpass account.

 * Watch out for phishing sites:
-These are sites that may look like government websites to trick you into disclosing your personal details.
+<br> These are sites that may look like government websites to trick you into disclosing your personal details.
 Always check that the URL is correct (www.singpass.gov.sg) with a ‘lock’ icon in the address bar.